All Products

 After an ECS instance enters the Replicating state, you can perform a disaster recovery drill on the ECS instance.

 A disaster recovery drill is an important part of disaster recovery.
-It allows you to run a protected ECS instance on the cloud to verify whether your applications can run as expected.
-A disaster recovery drill has the following features:
+It allows you to run a protected ECS instance on the cloud to verify that your applications can run as expected.
+A disaster recovery drill has the following benefits:

 • Allows you to easily check whether an application can run on a restored ECS instance as expected.

-• Familiarizes you with the disaster recovery process and makes sure that a smooth failover can be performed when the primary site encounters a failure.
+• Familiarizes yourself with the disaster recovery process and ensures that a smooth failover can be performed if the production site encounters a failure.

 To perform a disaster recovery drill, perform the following steps:

-1. On the Protected Server tab, find the ECS instance and click Test Failover in the Operation column.
+1. On the Protected Server tab, find the ECS instance on which you want to perform a disaster recovery drill and click Test Failover in the Operation column.

-2. On the Test Failover panel, set the Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script parameters.
+2. In the Test Failover panel, configure the following parameters: Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script.
 Then, click Start.

 Note